pawelgrzybek/pawelgrzybek.com/content/posts/2019-02-28-top-picks-2019-february.md

 ---
 title: "Top picks — 2019 February"
-description: ""
+description: "React Hooks landed in v16.8, CSS position sticky explained, State of JavaScript Frameworks & Libraries, future of TSLint and Twelve-Factor App Methodology to Serverless Applications."
 photo: top-picks.jpg
-draft: true
 ---

 ## [React v16.8: The One With Hooks](https://reactjs.org/blog/2019/02/06/react-v16.8.0.html)

-Presented on React Conf 2018 few months ago hooks are part of a stable React 16.8 now.
+Presented on the React Conf 2018 few months ago hooks are part of a stable React 16.8.
 This is one of the most exciting news for front end developers in a while.

 ## [CSS Position Sticky - How It Really Works!](https://medium.com/@elad/css-position-sticky-how-it-really-works-54cd01dc2d46)

 This article by [Elad Shechter](https://twitter.com/eladsc) is the best explanation of CSS `position: sticky` around.
+Sticked to my brain after reading it.

 ## [This.JavaScript - State of Frameworks & Libraries](https://youtu.be/DFF9eOlTWzY)